mehulbafnaa/CTGAN/README.md

 # CTGAN: Conditional Tabular GAN

-CTGAN is a PyTorch implementation of Conditional Tabular Generative Adversarial Networks for generating synthetic data.
+CTGAN is a JAX implementation of Conditional Tabular Generative Adversarial Networks for generating synthetic data.

 ## Features